undergrad-partner-school

 Main Student Body

-The school reported an out-of-state student body portion of 2% for that year.
-The total number of undergraduate students enrolled at the school was 31,127, 427 of which were international students.
+That year, the institution had an out-of-state student body percentage of 2.
+There was a total of 31,127 students pursuing undergraduate degrees, including 427 international students.
 The number of transfer students at this school was 3,153.

 Student Population Gender Ratio